ioBroker/ioBroker.docs/docs/en/dev/adapterpublish.md

 }
 ```

-6. The `www` directory and the `widget` directory should be deleted if they are not used.
+6. The `www` directory and the `widget` directory should be deleted if not used.

 7. In the io-package.json a `type` attribute should be created under common.
 For this purpose, the best matching category should be specified from this [list](#adapter categories).